 There’s a small zoo in my hometown that boasts a lion as one of the main attractions.
 But if you pay close attention, there’s something terribly wrong.
 This lion doesn’t roar.
 Instead, he lay silent with his face pressed against the dirt of the earth.

 I imagine the lion initially welcomed the attention as the main attraction.
 He was well fed and he roared on occasion to keep his admirers entertained.
 But in time, the chains of captivity robbed him of hope.
 His booming roar became a quiet grumble as the thrill of life became a distant memory.

 But as I look as this lion, I see something else.
 To me, this lion is a picture of the modern-day man.

-Over the past few years, I’ve had the opportunity to talk with countless men from the ages of twenty-two to sixty-two and one of the most striking similarities I see in every conversation is this: men are searching.
+Over the past few years, I’ve had the opportunity to talk with countless men from the ages of twenty-two to sixty-two and one of the most striking similarities I see is that men are searching.
 They’re searching for a legacy that’s bigger than their bank account and a career that doesn’t cage in their true identity.

+Those words must come to life in our hearts.
 Breaking free isn’t about being “manly”, it’s about trusting God at His word and receiving His blessing—the blessing of sonship.

 A New Life

-The only way to know God, to truly understand who He is and what He has promised you, is to die to yourself.
-The upside-down nature of the Christian faith is this: only death can bring life.
+The only way to know God, to truly understand who He is and what He has promised you, is to let go of your own understanding.
+We have to be willing to die to ourselves.
+The upside-down nature of the Christian faith is that only death can bring life.
 And this isn’t just lip service.
 God went so far as to model it for us on a cross.